cilium/community/REPOSITORY-GUIDELINES.md

 ## Lifecycle

-### Voting

-All changes that occur within the lifecycle of a repository have the same process:

-- An issue is opened via the appropriate issue template ([New Repository Template]() or [Change of Scope Template]())
-- Once the issue is opened, ample opportunity for discussion among both committers and the larger Cilium community is provided (for example, 1 week)
-- If there are no objections among committers during this time and any relevant criteria are met (for example, the criteria found in [Addition](#addition)), the change is approved

-If seeking to add a new ```Core``` repository, change an existing repository's scope to ```Core```, or change a current ```Core``` repository to a different scope:
-- If there are any objections from committers, the committers decide if the change should be approved via a simple majority vote as set out in [GOVERNANCE.md](https://github.com/cilium/community/blob/main/GOVERNANCE.md#voting)

-For all other repository lifecycle situations:
-- If there are any objections from committers, the committers work through each objection through a rough consensus process to come to a conclusion

 ### Addition

-New repositories of any type can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Voting](#voting).
+New repositories of any type can be proposed by using the [New Repository Template]() and can be approved via the process as described in [Approval Process](#approval-process).
+This includes both donated repositories or the creation of new repositories.

 In order for a new repository to be approved, it must also meet the following criteria: